Sh1v4nk/Google-Clone/README.md

 2. Open the `index.html` file in your web browser.

-3. Alternatively, you can view a live demo of the SnakeXenzia [here](https://sh1v4nk.github.io/Google-Clone/).
+3. Alternatively, you can view a live demo of the Google-Clone [here](https://sh1v4nk.github.io/Google-Clone/).

 ## Technologies Used